 Remembering when the greatest dunk ever happened but nobody saw it until the next day | Vince Carter over Fred Weis

-On September 25th of 2000, the greatest dunk of all-time happened, but most of the world didn’t know it happened until the next morning.
-Here’s the story of the first viral basketball clip.
+On September 25th of 2000, the greatest dunk of all-time happened.
+But, most of the world didn’t know it happened until the next morning.
+Here’s the story behind the first “viral” basketball clip.

-I taped the local news segment and posted it in on a website I was running called Gotvinsanity and within an hour, HoopsTV.com (the coolest basketball site at that time) posted a link to my site and the next thing I knew the footage was on p2p networks (Kazaa anybody?) and going viral.
-TV producer/journalist Greg Tanner, the pioneer running the awesome Streetball.co.uk back then, told me he put my clip on Streetball and it crashed the site after tens of thousands of people tried to download it.
+I taped the local news segment and posted it in on a website I was running called Gotvinsanity.com and within an hour, HoopsTV.com (the coolest basketball site at that time) posted a link to my site.
+The next thing I knew, the footage was on P2P networks (Kazaa anybody?) and going viral on message boards and chat rooms.
+TV producer/journalist Greg Tanner, the pioneer running the awesome Streetball.co.uk back then, told me he posted my clip on Streetball and it crashed the site after tens of thousands of people tried to download it.

 I was allowed to keep the images up on the site as long as I credited the IOC (above) but the video had to go.